MicrosoftDocs/azure-docs/articles/logic-apps/create-stateful-stateless-workflows-visual-studio-code.md

    ![Screenshot that shows Explorer pane with resource groups list and "Create new resource group" selected](./media/create-stateful-stateless-workflows-visual-studio-code/create-select-resource-group.png)

 1. Provide a name for the resource group, and press Enter.
-This example uses `example-workflow-rg`.
+This example uses `example-logic-app-preview-rg`.

    ![Screenshot that shows Explorer pane and resource group name box.](./media/create-stateful-stateless-workflows-visual-studio-code/enter-name-for-resource-group.png)